-- 1. Complete a Permit to Audit Courses form found at Student Forms on http://cravencc.edu/students/student-forms/ - 2.
-Complete the Permit to Audit Courses form and have Financial Aid sign the audit form (financial aid can be affected by this change). - 3.
-Submit the completed form to First Stop.
+- 1. Complete a Permit to Audit Courses form found at Student Forms. - 2.
+Submit the completed form to Student Services in Barker Hall, 1st Floor (Financial Aid may be affected by this change).

-NOTE: Financial aid and veterans' benefits are not available for audited courses.
+Note: Financial aid and veterans' benefits are not available for audited courses.